MIPS/gcc/gcc/jit/docs/intro/tutorial03.rst

   Created a replacement for stack offset: 0, size: 32: stack$0 Created a replacement for stack offset: 32, size: 32: stack$1 Created a replacement for stack offset: 64, size: 32: stack$2

+  Symbols to be put in SSA form
+  { D.89 D.90 D.91 }
+  Incremental SSA update started at block: 0
+  Number of blocks in CFG: 5
+  Number of blocks to update: 4 ( 80%)

   factorial (signed int arg)
   {